Nicotrol Inhaler (nasal, inhalation)

 What happens if I overdose?

-Overdose symptoms may include severe dizziness, vomiting, diarrhea, stomach pain, confusion, problems with hearing or vision, weakness, pale skin, cold sweat, fainting, seizure (convulsions), or slow breathing (breathing may stop).
+Overdose symptoms may include headache, dizziness, vomiting, diarrhea, stomach pain, confusion, problems with hearing or vision, weakness, tremors, rapid heartbeats, pale skin, cold sweat, fainting, seizure (convulsions), or slow breathing (breathing may stop).

-What should I avoid while using Nicotrol Inhaler (nicotine nasal, inhalation) nasal or inhalation?
+What should I avoid while using nicotine nasal or inhalation?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.